numixproject/numix-gtk-theme-light/README.md

-Numix is a modern flat theme with a combination of light and dark elements.
+Numix Light is a modern flat theme with a combination of light and dark elements.
 It supports Gnome, Unity, XFCE and Openbox.

-Numix Light is the Light variant of Numix.
+Numix Light is a part of the [Numix Project](http://numixproject.org).

 ### Manual installation